 delivery.
-This means you will need to roll the tub to the desired location, unbox it, connect the motor unit to the tub, fill the tub with water, and plug into an outlet.
-It’s as simple as 1,2,3.
+This means you will need to roll the hot tub to the desired location, unbox it, connect the motor unit to the hot tub, fill it with water, and plug it into an outlet.
+It’s as simple as 1,2,3!
 We have a portable hot tub installation video

 or Apple store

 ) that also has the installation video on it.
 If we are delivering your hot tub, we will provide you with an estimated delivery time and do everything we can to stick to schedule.
 If we are running behind, our delivery personnel will most certainly call and keep you updated.
 If, for any reason, the Softub® is undeliverable or canceled after it leaves our facility, you will be given a full refund minus a 15% restocking fee and any delivery/pick up or shipping charges for product that is in its original packaging.

 Frequently Asked Questions about the Softub Portable Hot Tub

 To better assist our customers, we’ve put together a list of the most frequently asked questions by new portable hot tub owners.
 If you have a question not covered here, please call us at 800-996-TUBS (8827) and we’ll be happy to help!
 You may also download the entire document as a pdf if you prefer by clicking below:

 I just received my hot tub.
 How long will the chemical kit last?